eSynergy-Solutions/sig-aws/README.md

 ## Objective

-eSynergy SIG-AWS facilitates collaboration to discover and produce resources that enable `<TODO>`
+eSynergy SIG-AWS facilitates collaboration to discover, share and solve your key challenges and questions vis-a-vis AWS.

 ## Get Involved / How To Contribute

+Want to get involved?
+Try:

+- Creating an [issue](https://github.com/eSynergy-Solutions/sig-aws/issues) (don't forget to add a label!)
+- Something on your mind?
+Start a new [discussion](https://github.com/eSynergy-Solutions/sig-aws/discussions)
+- Want to contribute?
+Get involved!
+Update the `README.md` and add some more awesome links by creating a [pull request](https://github.com/eSynergy-Solutions/sig-aws/pulls)

 ## Links
 - [Awesome AWS](https://github.com/donnemartin/awesome-aws)